 What are ‘the Balkans’?

-Some believe that ‘Balkan’ derives from the Turkish word for ‘mountain.’
-Others say it comes from two older Turkish words: ‘Bal’ meaning ‘blood’ and ‘kan’ meaning ‘honey’—because that’s what the Ottomans found when they invaded the region.
-The Balkans is naturally carved out by mountains and rivers, so the first definition also makes sense.
+Some believe that ‘Balkan’ derives from the old Turkish word for ‘mountain.’
+Others say it comes from two other Turkish words from the middle ages: ‘Bal’ meaning ‘blood’ and ‘kan’ meaning ‘honey’—because that’s what the Ottomans found when they invaded the region.
+The Balkans are naturally carved out by mountains and rivers, so the first definition also makes sense.

 But you may be wondering other than geographical placement, what makes a country ‘Balkan’?
-There’s the shared history; many countries in the Balkans were famously part of the former Yugoslavia (except for Albania).
-And going back further, much of the Balkans was occupied by the Ottoman empire (except for Slovenia).
+There’s the shared history; many countries in the Balkans were famously part of the former Yugoslavia (except for Albania, Romania, Greece and Turkey).
+And going back further, much of the Balkans was occupied by the Ottoman empire (except for Croatia and Slovenia).
 For most Balkan countries, either one or both applies.

-Most also share a language (except for Albania and Slovenia), food (although they may have different names for dishes) and, of course, rakija or raki.
+Most also share a language that has slavic roots (except for Romania, Albania and Greece), food (although they may have different names for dishes) and, of course, rakija or raki.
 This potent fruit brandy is drunk across the region and it’s custom to brew your own at home.
 If you’re offered a rakija, chances are you’re in the Balkans.

 There’s also a superstition called ‘promaja’ across the region which means risking poor health or even death from a cold draft.
 It’s a similar concept to the British saying “catch your death.”